All Episodes

 A disabled Danish man is fighting for the state to pay for him to have a prostitute visit him at home.

-That you never know there could be a Supreme Court justice that looked at this and said, ooh, our founding fathers never interpreted this, but I'll bet if they had, they'd have dug it.
+There could be a Supreme Court justice that looked at this and said, oh, our founding fathers never interpreted this, but I'll bet if they had, they'd have dug it.

-Torben Hansen, who has cerebral palsy, which severely affects his speech and mobility, believes that his local authority, meaning his government, should pay the extra charge he incurs when he hires a sex worker because his disabil What?
+Torben Hansen, who has cerebral palsy, which severely affects his speech and mobility, believes that his local authority, meaning his government, should pay the extra charge he incurs when he hires a sex worker because his disability, what?

 A sex worker.